-This personal workplace emergency plan will help you plan for an emergency during working hours.
+Have staff fill in a personal workplace emergency plan to plan for an emergency during work hours.

 In an emergency, your staff may be stuck at work or unable to take transport home for a day or more.

-Develop a contingency plan for your whole business, including staff, information, assets, customers, suppliers and distribution channels.
+Develop a contingency plan for your whole business.
+It should include staff, information, assets, customers, suppliers and distribution channels.

-Follow the Shut Happens action task list to create contingency plans for your business.
+Follow the Shut Happens task list to create contingency plans for your business.

-Rural communities, businesses and individuals need to adapt and build resilience to adverse events, like natural disasters, severe weather, and biosecurity incursions.
+Rural communities, businesses and individuals need to adapt and build resilience to emergencies.

 Your animals are your responsibility.
 You need to include them in your emergency planning and preparation.
-Failing to plan for them in case a disaster happens (such as an earthquake or flood) puts lives at risk.
+Failing to plan for them puts lives at risk.

-The Ministry for Primary Industries (MPI) has advice for preparing a plan for your animals in an emergency, including checklists for different types of animals and different emergencies.
+The Ministry for Primary Industries (MPI) has advice for preparing a plan for your animals.
+It includes checklists for different types of animals and different emergencies.
 Work through the checklists to develop your plan.